Lido DAO: Aragon Contract Secures Ethereum Liquid Staking Service

 TLDR: Lido uses the Legacy AragonOS stack and custom implementations to govern the Lido protocol, which holds billions of dollars in value.

-Lido provides a simple and secure way to stake tokens on the Ethereum Beacon Chain, without the need to run or maintain hardware.
+Lido provides a simple and secure way to stake tokens on Ethereum and other networks, without the need to run or maintain hardware.
 As a liquid staking service it secures billions of TVL.
-Lido set up an Aragon DAO from the outset to decentralize this critical protocol for the Ethereum ecosystem.
+Lido set up an Aragon DAO from the outset to decentralize this critical protocol for the Ethereum ecosystem and prioritize security for their protocol DAO.

 Today, Lido is one of the most complete implementations of AragonOS, using the full Aragon suite, as well as building their own tools on top of the open source framework.
 For protocol DAOs launching today, their governance can be built even more easily on the updated, modular stack: Aragon OSx.